marcusoftnet/marcusoftnet.github.io/_posts/2008-05-20-oop-hardcore-principles.md

-I have not followed all of these in my current project (it would lead to a loo-ot of classes and assemblies) but having them nailed to the wall has given my an oppurtunity to learn and use some of the guidelines.
+I have not followed all of these in my current project (it would lead to a loo-ot of classes and assemblies) but having them nailed to the wall has given my an opportunity to learn and use some of the guidelines.
 And lo, and behold - my design was better and my code more readable.

 He might be onto something here, the good Brikenstock...